 There is a growing global movement toward restorative justice.
 The United Nations endorses and promotes it.

-“Realizing the Potential of Restorative Justice” by Evelyn Zellerer published in “Reconstructing Restorative Justice Philosophy”, editors Theo Gavrielides and Vasso Artinopoulou, Ashgate Publishing.
+“Realizing the Potential of Restorative Justice” by Dr. Evelyn Zellerer published in “Reconstructing Restorative Justice Philosophy”, editors Theo Gavrielides and Vasso Artinopoulou, Ashgate Publishing.

 The Centre for Justice & Reconciliation offers an extensive library.

 We also recommend books from Living Justice Press, a nonprofit publisher.

 The European Forum for Restorative Justice promotes research, policy and practice development, offering many resources and events.